wepull/roost-example/googlebookapi/README.md

 ## Let's run this application in RDE

 Launch Roost Desktop Engine (RDE).
-Once Zettabytes Cluster Engine (ZKE) is up and running, open RKT Konsole (Roost Kubernetes Terminal) and run following commands -
+Once Zettabytes K8s Environment  (ZKE) is up and running, open RKT Konsole (Roost Kubernetes Terminal) and run following commands -

 > Right-click on `Makefile` and click `Run` for hasselfree deployments in ZKE